Certificate of Competence

 This qualification certificate is required for a CoC be issued.

-You can apply for a re-issue of the temporary certificate for three months after the previous one has run out if you are unable to complete the assessment.
+You can apply for a re-issue of the temporary certificate for three months after the previous one has run out if you are unable to complete the assessment due to circumstances outside of your control.
 You can do this through the OV in the slaughterhouse.

 Certificates of Competence during COVID-19 outbreak restrictions